OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_6104.rst

 The following new features have been backported to 6.10.4:

-The following issues has been solved in 6.10.3:
+The following issues has been solved in 6.10.4:

+- `Restic passwords: remove quotes and sanitize <https://github.com/OpenNebula/one/issues/6666/>`__.